 There's nothing as delicious as homemade Spicy Jamaican Beef Patties---the authentic way!
 A true family favorite that is easy to make, comes with amazing tips for perfection, and makes for a fun baking experience for everyone who enjoys a spicy flavor.

 This isn’t your average hand pie or pastry ---- These Spicy Jamaican Beef Patties are wrapped in a buttery, flaky crust, filled with tender, moist beef, and packed with authentic Jamaican spices.
 Each bite delivers a burst of flavor and real heat!
-Freezer-friendly + Vegan Option.
+Freezer-friendly, Alternative meat option, + Vegan Option.

 What’s not to love about Jamaican meat patties?
 They’re the ultimate snack, perfect for any time of day.
-With a flaky, buttery crust and a deliciously seasoned meaty filling, it's impossible to say no to these goodies.
+With a flaky, buttery golden crust and a deliciously seasoned meaty filling, it's impossible to say no to these goodies.
+Plus, it's even better to keep things traditional with a freshly baked coco bread or hard dough bread with a side of kola or ting.
 Just thinking about them makes my mouth water.
 Yum!

 When it comes to making your own pastry, whether it be for a patty, pie, hand pie, turnover, etc.---it can feel intimidating for those who aren't natural bakers!
 But don't worry but it doesn’t have to be!
 This pastry is so easy I've used it again and again on other recipes like Flaky Jamaican Curry Chickpea Kale Veggie Patties and Vegan Jamaican Beef Patties!